medikoo/deferred/README.md

 <a name="asynchronous-functions-as-promises" />
 ## Asynchronous functions as promises

 There is a known convention in JavaScript for working with asynchronous calls.
-This approach is widely used within node.js:
+Following approach is widely used within node.js:

 	var afunc = function (x, y, callback) {
 		setTimeout(function () {